 I don’t liken the asking of questions to second guessing, but in my experience many vets do.
 I’ve always been a big asker of questions, I like to understand the who, what, where, when and why of a situation.
 I am conscious of taking up too much time so I do watch the clock, but answers are important to me and my vet has to be willing to listen to my concerns.
 I also appreciate them being open minded to other approaches when I ask.

 Continuity of care

-I want continuity of care, especially if I’m dealing with a pet who has ongoing medical issues.
+I want continuity of care, especially if I’m dealing with a pet who has ongoing medical issues like Red does.
 Vets will have different opinions on treatment, and not having one protocol to follow is absolutely not in the best interest of my animals.

 If this sounds important to you, find out how often they are in the office, do they travel a lot, split their time between other practices, who is around to take their place…